Written

 About Coach McKinstry

 Coach McKinstry is a UEFA Pro Licensed Football Coach, with a number of successes across his 20+ year career to date.
-He is currently Head Coach of Gor Mahia FC in Kenya
+He is currently Head Coach of the Gambia National Team and Head Coach of Gor Mahia FC in Kenya (2022-24) where he won two Kenya Premier League titles (2023-24, 2022-23), and the 2023-24 Kenya Charity Shield, returning the club to the top of Kenyan football.

-As Head Coach of the Uganda National Team, the 'Uganda Cranes' (2019 - 2021) he led Uganda to win CECAFA 2019 and over his tenure delivered a WIN from 2 in every 3 games, going undefeated in over 8 in every 10 games played.
+As Head Coach of the Uganda National Team, (2019 - 2021) he led Uganda to win CECAFA 2019 and delivered a win from 2 in every 3 games, going undefeated in 8 in evey 10 games.
 This represented the highest 'win' and 'undefeated' rate achieved by a Uganda National Team Coach in over 15 years.

 Across 2013-14, he was Head Coach of the Sierra Leone National Men's Football team.
 Within just over a year, he had led Sierra Leone to their highest ever FIFA World and African rankings - 7th in Africa and 50th in the World (August 2014).

 He has also been Head Coach of Saif Sporting Club, Bangladesh Premier League (2018-19); and FK Kauno Zalgiris, Lithuanian A-Lyga (2017-18).
-He is a European (UEFA), American (NSCAA) and university qualified football coach.

 Quotes: What the media say